wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Dedicated security mode employs a single classification level.

 "system integrity" implies that a system will work as intended.

+Hierarchical storage management (HSM) is type of backup management system that provides a continuous online backup by using optical or tape “jukeboxes.”

 Aspects of identity management whereby users are identified, authenticated, and authorized: entities, attributes, credentials, and entitlements.